react-simple/react-simple-state/README.md

 #### Internal functions

 Internal functions are not exported by the package.

+- **getGlobalStateRoot()**:
+	- Returns the global-state root object (**GlobalState** type) which can be read and modified, however, it is not advised to do so, only for development and testing purposes.
+	- Does not subscribe to state changes as neither of the functions do.

 - **getGlobalStateEntry&lt;State&gt;(*stateKey*)**:
 	- Returns a global-state entry by ***stateKey*** as-it-is.